vinayakaraju46/turtlebot2/README.md

 ## Steady State Error

-Steady state error is calculated by applying derivative to the error signal.
+Steady state error is calculated by applying derivative to error signal.

 When only P controller is used, error is simply multiplied with Kp (gain).
 Kp is obtained by tuning.